 Treatment simulation and the planning process will begin on the second visit.
 It will last approximately one hour, during which technicians will simulate the actual treatment, take measurements of your body contours and tailor your radiation shielding.
-Marks that will be used to guide treatment will be placed on your skin at this time, and we request to not wash them off until advised to do so by our staff.
+Marks that will be used to guide treatment will be placed on your skin at this time and we’ll ask you not to not wash them off until advised to do so by our staff.

 We know dealing with cancer can create anxiety and stress.
-Our staff strives to help the patient keep a positive and determined attitude during the treatment process.
-Patients are encouraged to ask questions.
+Our staff strives to help you keep a positive and determined attitude during the treatment process.
+You’re encouraged to ask questions throughout your treatment.
 If you need additional assistance, our staff can help with:

 - Patient education